mockito/shipkit/docs/features/automated-release-notes.md

 When merging pull request in GitHub, the default commit message will have #id of the PR.
 This is perfect of Shipkit because we can pick up the #id from the commit message during release notes generation.

-How does it sound?
+Thank you for reading!
+Questions or feedback?
 Start discussion [by opening a ticket](https://github.com/mockito/shipkit/issues/new) in GitHub!